bablokb/cp-datalogger/links.md

 - Adafruit RFM96W LoRa Radio Transceiver Breakout - 433 MHz - RadioFruit:
   <https://www.adafruit.com/product/3073>
   This is optional.
 It is used for offloading data from the Pico to a 'base station'.
 If you have public LoRa gateways where you are, you can also use one of those gateways.
+  *Important:* We are selecting the 433 MHz version of this board, as this is the appropriate frequency for Tanzania.
+There is an 868 / 915 MHz version available https://www.adafruit.com/product/3072.
 - Pico Inky Pack:
   <https://shop.pimoroni.com/products/pico-inky-pack>
   Optional.
 Used to shows sensor data.